willie-cadete/mytoolbox/README.md

 # mytoolbox

-MyToolbox is a tool to automate boring stuff on a daily basis of a system engineer or developer.
+MyToolbox is a CLI to automate boring stuff on a daily basis of a system engineer or developer.

 ## Project task tracking / todo list